 Are We Facing a Voice Search Explosion?

-Andrew Nag, Chief Scientist at Baidu, was quoted in a the KPCB study on internet trends; the reason we are mentioning this is due to the prediction made by him, that was pretty bold: “ at least 50% of all searches are going to be either through images or speech”.
+Andrew Nag, Chief Scientist at Baidu, was quoted in a the KPCB study on internet trends; the reason we are mentioning this is due to the prediction made by him, that was pretty bold: “ at least 50% of all searches are going to be through 2 types of search: images or speech”.

-Looking at the charts above, we cannot deny a substantial growth of people using voice assistants.
+Looking at the charts above, we cannot deny a substantial growth of voice searchers (people using voice assistants).
 However, several matters should be taken into consideration when looking at the chart below: